Anthony-Nolan/Atlas/README.md

     - The service makes use of Entity Framework (EFCore) Code-First migrations.
 The models and repositories for data access are found within the `Nova.SearchAlgorithm.Data` and `Nova.SearchAlgorithm.Data.Persistent` projects.
     - Before running the app, migrations must be run using `dotnet ef database update -p <projectName>` from a terminal (or `Update-Database` from the nuget package manager)
+        - Note that the data project maintains two databases, referred to as "A" and "B".
+EF core will use the app setting for database "A" by default, defined in `ContextFactory.cs`.
+To locally test the hot-swapping feature, migrations will need to be run manually against both databases, A and B. In many cases just picking a database and always using one will be ok for local development, as the swap will only occur when the hla refresh job is run.
     - After changing any data models, a migration must be created with `dotnet ef migrations add -p <projectName>` (or `Add-Migration <migration-name>` in nuget package manager), then run as above
       - **Important Note Regarding Migrations:** The `MatchingHlaAt<Locus>` tables are so large that the entity framework migration runner has been known to struggle to cope with large migrations of existing data.